ghc-proposals/ghc-proposals/README.rst

    ideally offer evidence of some form.

 -  *Elegant and principled*.
-Haskell is a beautiful and principled langauge.
+Haskell is a beautiful and principled language.
 It is tempting to pile feature upon feature (and GHC Haskell has quite a bit of that), but we should constantly and consciously strive for simplicity and elegance.